 Ultimately, a well-articulated and fully transparent sales metrics strategy can help your whole team work better together.

-And by following the 6-step process outlined above, you can find the right metrics and KPIs — and start moving the needle for your team today.
+And by following the 6-step process outlined above, you can find the right sales metrics and KPIs — such as those listed above — and start moving the needle for your team today.